-CMS should deliver on congressional intent and, under the rural exemptions granted in the Balanced Budget Act of 1997 and the Balanced Budget Refinement Act of 1999, eliminate caps on GME funding for both new and existing rural programs in graduate medical education desiring to increase the number of residents, provided that these programs are rural training tracks as defined below or have a significant track record of placing a high proportion of graduates in rural practice.
+CMS should deliver on congressional intent and, under the rural exemptions granted in the Balanced Budget Act of 1997 and the Balanced Budget Refinement Act of 1999, eliminate caps on GME funding for both new and existing rural programs in graduate medical education provided that these programs are rural training tracks as defined below or have a significant track record of placing a high proportion of graduates in rural practice.

 The BBA (Public Law 105-33) placed a cap on the number of medical residents that are eligible for Medicare direct and indirect GME payments.
 This limitation has negatively impacted the availability of funding to support rural residency programs.
 In the BBRA (Public Law 106-113), an exemption for RTT’s was included that was intended to exempt both “1-2” rural and “integrated” RTT’s from the GME funding freeze.
-Unfortunately, the lack of an accepted formal definition of an integrated RTT has prevented the Centers for Medicare and Medicaid Services (CMS) from exempting those programs from GME funding restrictions.
-In its rulemaking, CMS asserts that the BBRA does not adequately define an "integrated rural track" and that there is "no existing definition" of this entity.
-CMS has essentially limited the application of the exemption to 1-2 programs.
-Subsequent reallocation of residency slots under the Medical Modernization Act of 2003 (Public Law 108-173) did not benefit rural programs as predicted.
+Subsequent reallocation of residency slots under the Medical Modernization Act of 2003 (Public Law 108-173) did not benefit rural programs as predictedxxi.

-The NRHA and AAFP further recommend that the waiver of a cap on GME positions for "rural" programs be extended by including in the definition of "rural" any allopathic or osteopathic residency program which can document that over 50% of its graduates in the last three years are practicing in non-metropolitan areas.
+The NRHA and AAFP further recommend that the waiver of a cap on GME positions for "rural" programs be extended by including in the definition of "rural" any allopathic or osteopathic residency program which can document that over 50% of its graduates in the last three years are practicing in rural areas.
 Although other arguably more appropriate definitions of “rural” exist, use of rural by Rural Urban Commuting ARea (RUCA) codesxxiii of 4 or greater, except 4.1, 5.1, 7.1, 8.1, and 10.1, which are urban, may be a reasonable proxy and the easiest data to obtain from existing sources.
-Better systems for tracking the rurality of graduates’ practice locations are clearly needed.

-Congress and CMS should take the opportunity afforded by the relatively small number and size of rural programs to streamline I&R reporting and simplify GME funding of actual resident FTE’s, recognizing that in addition to educational tasks, resident physicians devote at least 40 hours to patient care weekly.
+Congress and CMS should take the opportunity afforded by the relatively small number and size of rural programs to streamline RIS (interns and residents information system) reporting and simplify GME funding of actual resident FTE’s, recognizing that in addition to educational tasks, resident physicians devote at least 40 hours to patient care weekly.
 They should provide such funding directly to rural programs, decreasing bureaucratic inefficiencies and affording an opportunity for increased accountability, linking funding to both outpatient and inpatient care and to training outcomes.

 The NRHA and the AAFP urge academic medical centers and clinical departments to financially support and fully integrate rural faculty who practice in communities remote from the academic institution.
 Strategies for accomplishing these goals include shared rural/urban governance, faculty exchanges, coverage provision for rural faculty by urban peers, and sustained funding of protected academic time.

-The ACGME should continue to allow flexibility in the development and curricula of rural training programs in adapting to local resources while graduates of all rural programs should be expected to meet the accepted standards of all GME programs.
+The ACGME should continue to allow flexibility and innovation in the development and the required curricula of rural training programs in adapting to local resources while graduates of all rural programs should be expected to meet the accepted standards of all GME programs.
 In addition, since context is an important element of residency education, the ACGME should require the reporting of geographical data identifying the location of the continuity practices and hospitals of all residency programs, enabling the identification of rural training tracks and other programs that are located in rural and other underserved settings.
 An accurate listing of rural programs and rural training tracks should be readily accessible to medical students, researchers, and policy makers alike.